 This simple and yet challenging formula is what will turn these Cognitive Distortions around.
-The strategies outlined below challenge each one so that you can begin to think more effectively and realistically.
+Try the strategies outlined below to challenge each one so that you can begin to think more effectively and realistically.
 As you practice these, you’ll find yourself feeling better – about yourself and others.

 Step 1: Identify Your Distortions

 Keep a journal.
 As you become familiar with the 10 Cognitive Distortions, notice which ones you seem to favour.
 Writing down your thoughts and the corresponding distortions in your journal help you keep track of what you’re thinking about and how you’re feeling.